microsoft/Power-CAT-Copilot-Studio-Kit/README.md

 Conversation KPIs feature is currently in preview and limited to processing 10000 transcripts per request.
 We recommend tracking less than 5 variables during the preview to avoid performance issues.
 Please see [agent configuration](./CONFIGURE_COPILOTS.md) for more details on how to configure the Conversation KPIs.

+Conversation KPIs are generated on-demand during the preview, but we plan to add support for automatic daily KPI generation.

 ![kpi report overview](https://github.com/user-attachments/assets/bca1bc9e-2d6f-42bc-a6b6-798003999f21)

 ![kpi details1](https://github.com/user-attachments/assets/96b48373-a7a0-4062-adb8-68bd97d22e12)